Privado-Inc/privado/docs/customizing-privado/add-a-new-source.md

 # Add a new Source

 Source is a data element definition.
 To add a new data element, you first need to decide category.
 If you go to directory [`rules/sources`](https://github.com/Privado-Inc/privado/tree/main/rules/sources), you can see 22 files, each representing a category.
-The full list of Privado source categories can be found HERE.
+The full list of Privado source categories can be found (here)[https://github.com/Privado-Inc/privado/tree/main/rules/sources].

-You can either existing category or use your own custom category.
-If you use existing category, you can open the corresponding file and add entry for the data element.
+You can either use an existing category or use your own custom category.
+If you use an existing category, you can open the corresponding file and add entry for the data element.

 **List of fields for defining a data element:**